 - Improve public transport and access to it where opportunities arise. - Work with West Sussex County Council and Brighton & Hove City Council to promote a sustainable transport system along the coast to help in the regeneration of the area including Shoreham Harbour, ensuring that the A259 is improved. - Provide for improvements to the road network, including the A259 and A27.
 Measures include junction improvements, traffic calming, and where necessary new roads.
-Appropriate mitigation measures to address capacity issues at a number of key junctions including the Sussex Pad on the A27 will be sought. - Encourage proposals to extend the existing cycle network and secure a network of cycle, pedestrian and bridleway facilities linking urban areas, key sites, open space, countryside and coast.
+Appropriate mitigation measures to address capacity issues at a number of key junctions including the Sussex Pad on the A259 and A27 will be sought. - Encourage proposals to extend the existing cycle network and secure a network of cycle, pedestrian and bridleway facilities linking urban areas, key sites, open space, countryside and coast.
 These will include new and improved rights of way (suitable for a range of users, including those with mobility difficulties, where appropriate) as well as improved access across the A27. - Ensure that new development is located and designed to minimise the need for travel, facilitates and promotes the use of sustainable alternatives to the private car, and provides or contributes to the necessary infrastructure to serve the development and to mitigate against any adverse impacts to an acceptable level.
 Travel plans and Transport Assessments will be required for certain developments in line with West Sussex County Council guidance and the National Planning Policy Framework. - Ensure new development contributes to the mitigation of air pollution, particularly in Air Quality Management Areas.
 Air quality assessments may be required.
 Where practical, new development should be located and designed to incorporate facilities for electric vehicle charging points, thereby extending the current network. - Implement a range of measures to address car parking issues in Shoreham town centre. - Apply the most up-to-date car parking and cycle parking standards.
+Incorporate appropriate levels of car and cycle parking having regard to West Sussex County Council guidance, taking into consideration the impact of development upon on-street parking.